UselessPickles/diamondtel-m92-bluetooth/telephone/README.md

 | 3 | Release 2 | 0x31: Press 1 |
 | 4 | Release 1 | 0x04: Release |

-When `FCN` or `CLR` are involved, then the sequence of events makes more sense, but there's still ambiguity in the release events:
+When `FCN` or `CLR` are involved, then the sequence of events makes more sense, but there's still ambiguity in the release events.
+The same exact sequence of events occurs regardless of the order in which the 2 buttons are released.

 | # | Action      | Event |
 |---|-------------|-------|